 Weddings are conducted at the discretion of the pastor of this church.
 Scheduling is based on the availability of the church building and with respect to the pastor’s schedule.

-The couple being married must obtain the marriage license.
+The couple being married must obtain a marriage license.
 The marriage license should be given to the pastor no later than the rehearsal.
 A valid marriage license is required before a marriage can be performed.

 The church pianist will be used for all weddings unless the pianist is not available.
 If the pianist is not available, the couple may employ a different pianist.
-In special circumstances, use of other musicians must be discussed and approved by the pastor and pianist of this church.
+In special circumstances, the use of other musicians must be discussed and approved by the pastor and pianist of this church.
 Payment to the pianist is the responsibility of the couple.

 Our pastor requires that you meet with him once so that he can get to know you – or get to know you better, and begin planning your ceremony.
 A second session is then scheduled to finish plans for the ceremony and make sure that everything is in place.
 We also require that you have a rehearsal, usually the evening prior to the wedding.
 If you would like additional time with the pastor – to discuss issues in your relationship or anything else that’s important to you, that service is available.
 Just ask the pastor about fees and schedules.